earthcubeprojects-chords/chords/control.md

 The [Getting Started Guide](http://docs.grafana.org/guides/getting_started/) is a good place to begin learning about Grafana.
-There is also a [very useful tutorial](http://docs.grafana.org/features/datasources/influxdb/) for configuring the dashboard queris.
+There is also a [very useful tutorial](http://docs.grafana.org/features/datasources/influxdb/) for configuring the dashboard queries.
 Data Source parameters are:

 <table class="table table-striped">
   <thead>